Bridging the Object-Oriented and Functional Divide with the Visitor pattern

 It may not be immediately clear why it’s important to maintain encapsulation here.
 After all, we have two variants and a class for each, which seems like a direct translation of the FP approach.
 It’s important to remember, though, that instances of these classes should be completely opaque to the operations that are written on them.
 There’s no reason we have to stick to “one variant, one class”.

 As an exercise to demonstrate why encapsulation is still valuable even in the presence of data variants, say we want to construct perfectly balanced trees whose leaves all contain the same contents.
-Naievely, we could do so as a function solely in terms of our existing Node and Leaf types:
+Naievely, we could do so as a function solely in terms of our existing Node

 This general approach is idiomatic when simulating ADTs in TypeScript.
 We have a class (or function) for making data representing each variant, and we call them to produce a concrete data structure.